-- 4.3 An application to add a category or rating to the UAPL must be accompanied by the following information: - (a) practical assessment results of the applicant (uploaded to CAPELS by the AFE and tagged to the applicant) if the application is to add a Class A category to the UAPL; or - (b) documents (see paragraph 4.5) evidencing that the applicant has satisfied all the requirements for the corresponding category in Class A if the application is to add a rating in Class B.
+- 4.3 An application to add a category or rating to the UAPL must be accompanied by the following information: - (a) practical assessment results of the applicant (uploaded by the AFE) if the application is to add a Class A category to the UAPL; or - (b) documents (see paragraph 4.5) evidencing that the applicant has satisfied all requirements for the corresponding category in Class A if the application is to add a rating in Class B. - 4.4 An applicant can apply to add specific UA model(s) in Class B if he holds a valid Class A UAPL in the corresponding category(s).
+As an illustration, the holder of a Class A UAPL which qualifies him to operate rotorcraft only is not allowed to vary his licence to add a rating in Class B to include Aeroplanes, Powered-lift, or Airship categories as he has not satisfied the requirements for the corresponding category in Class A.

-- 4.4 An applicant can apply to add a specific UA model(s) in Class B if he holds a valid Class A UAPL in the corresponding category(s).
-As an illustration, a holder of a Class A UAPL which qualifies the holder to operate only rotorcraft will not be allowed to vary his licence to add a rating in Class B to include Aeroplanes, Powered-lift, or Airship categories as he has not satisfied the requirements for the corresponding category in Class A. - 4.5 In addition, before applying for a Class B UAPL, the applicant should ensure that the specific UA model(s) should be already listed in a valid Operator Permit.
+4.5 In addition, before applying for a Class B UAPL, the applicant should ensure that the specific UA model(s) is/are already listed in a valid Operator Permit.
 The applicant must also provide supporting evidence of competency in operating the specific UA model(s) through CAPELS.
 Evidence of pilot competency includes, but not limited to, relevant training from the original equipment manufacturer (OEM) or Operator Permit holder whom the applicant is being engaged or employed.
 Such training programme should also be described within the operations procedures (or equivalent) under the scope of the Operator Permit.